 Bathing a newborn can get pretty dicey.
 They're so little, but somehow they have the strength of 10 men when they start to fight you.
 Add to the fact that they're all slippery from soap and sudsy bath water, and you have a recipe for disaster — or at least a mess.
 On top of the mechanics of it, babies have delicate areas that get pretty disgustingly dirty and grungy, like their umbilical stump and subsequent new belly button.
-It's bafflingly nasty in the beginning, and you need to learn how to remove umbilical crust from your baby's belly button, because it's not as simple as it seems.
+It's bafflingly nasty in the beginning, and you need to learn how to remove umbilical crust from your baby's belly button.

 With how crusty and gross it can get, you're probably going to be tempted to give your child's brand new belly button a good scrubbing or submerge it in bath water to loosen up all the gunk.
 However, the pediatricians and providers at The University Hospital and Rainbow Babies Children's Center in Cleveland, Ohio warn against this practice until the baby's new belly button is completely healed.
-That means there should be no redness, no oozing, and no scabbing that hasn't fallen off naturally.
-Until then, it's only sponge baths and gentle cleansing.
-The doctors also iterate that it's incredibly important to keep the area dry, because a dry stump and belly button heal more quickly than one that is kept moist.
+But don't panic, it's not as scary as it sounds.

-According to UK Midwife Nikki Khan, your baby losing their stump is not painful, but she said in a YouTube video that, "For a period of about seven to 10 days after it's fallen off, you still have to be quite careful of it with regards to infection."
+UK Midwife Nikki Khan said in a YouTube video that your baby losing their stump is not painful, but "for a period of about seven to 10 days after it's fallen off, you still have to be quite careful of it with regards to infection."
 That means that until everything is healed, and there is no scabbing, you're still doing sponge baths only, and mostly leaving the belly button be.
 However, according to University Hospital, "If any pus is present, use an antibiotic ointment (such as Polysporin)."
 This is over-the-counter medicine, and they advised to put just a tiny bit on the belly button twice a day for two days after it's been cleaned.